LouisAndreN/pi5-nvme-ml-partition-orchestration/README.md

 # Automated Smart Home Full Deployer on {Pi + NVMe}

-This project provides a deployment of a complete smart home system on a Raspberry Pi 5 with NVMe.
+This project provides a deployment of a complete smart home system on a Raspberry Pi 5 with a NVMe of 1To.
 It sets up an optimized partitioning system for Ubuntu Server LTS and domotic projects using ML and AI features.

 The partitionning system is made as follows :